-I've served our community in many capacities over the years, humbly and with determination.
-As a grassroot activist, this work began in urban neighborhoods in Louisville, expanded county-wide, and now I work across the Commonwealth, sharing my passion for freedom, justice, and delievering these to all our neighbors and neighborhoods.
-Now, with your help, let's bring Bluegrass values to our entire Nation, sea to shining sea.
+I've served my community in many capacities over the years, humbly and with determination.
+As a grassroot activist, this work began in urban neighborhoods in Louisville, KY, expanded county-wide, I worked across the Commonwealth, sharing my passion for freedom, justice, and delievering these to all our neighbors and neighborhoods.
+Now, with your help, let's bring freedom and justice values to our entire Nation, sea to shining sea.

 Congress and the federal government must be fiscally prudent, economically inclusive, and nationally benevolent towards those in need.
 We need a more perfect Union, now more than ever!

 We the People, while loyal to our international allies and interests, must dedicate ourselves to a domestic revolution in education, a rebuilding of our economy and infrastructure, and continue to establish ample industry and innovation to employ ourselves, and the prestine natural resources, quality-of-life, and recreation to enjoy for ourselves and future Americans.

 This mission will require bold leadership and a legislative agenda that focuses daily on everyday people, if you can believe with me, we can rekindle the American dream, please consider supporting this movement.